Tencent/omi/README.md

 * If you are too lazy to build a project scaffolding, you can try [Scaffolding for Omi](https://github.com/AlloyTeam/omi/tree/master/scaffolding)
 * If you have Any problems，please [New issue](https://github.com/AlloyTeam/omi/issues/new)
 * If you want to be more convenient on the exchange of all Omi can join the QQ Omi exchange group (256426170)

+## Fetures

+* Super tiny size, 7 KB (gzip)
+* Good compatibility, support IE8
+* Fully object-oriented component system
+* Support Scoped CSS, reusable components are composed of HTML， Scoped CSS and JS
+* More free updates, each component has a update method, free to choose the right time to update
+* Template engines can be replaced, developers can override the Omi.template method to use any template engine
+* Provides two development way ( ES6+ and ES5) for developers to choose freely

 ## Plugins